-TL;DR: Consently is certified for Google Consent Mode v2 and IAB TCF 2.2, meaning Google and the advertising industry have verified the platform meets technical standards for consent signal passing and programmatic advertising compliance.
+TL;DR: Consently is certified for Google Consent Mode v2 and IAB TCF 2.2, meaning Google and relevant industry bodies have verified the platform meets technical standards for consent signal passing and handling programmatic advertising signals effectively.

 Overview